ing-bank/lion/packages/input-amount/README.md

 - option to provide additional format options overrides
 - default label in different languages
 - can make use of number specific [validators](../validate/docs/DefaultValidators.md) with corresponding error messages in different languages
-  - isNumber (default)
+  - IsNumber (default)
-  - minNumber
+  - MinNumber
-  - maxNumber
+  - MaxNumber
-  - minMaxNumber
+  - MinMaxNumber

 ## How to use